mhrshi123/Time-Capsule/README.md

 ## Why I Built This

 Just thought it’d be cool to build something emotional but technical.
-A mix of UX, access control, and time-based logic—all in one.
+A mix of UX, access control, and time-based logic, all in one.

 ---